 Frequently, demand forecasting is viewed as a ‘supply chain activity’, and is managed in isolation.
 This perception prevents other functions from contributing valuable input into this critical forecasting process.

 The marketing leaders are typically charged with performing market research, and have the best knowledge about long-term trends in the marketplace.
 Further, they are aware of upcoming product innovations, and can provide insight into upcoming changes in the company’s product portfolio.
 For this reason, marketers should have substantial input into the long term demand forecasting process.

-Sales leadership should also be included – Remember, the sales pipeline is a key component of demand forecasting, and you should ensure sales leaders understand how you are including the pipeline data in both short-term and long-range forecasts.
+Sales leadership should also be included – Remember, the customer pipeline is a key component of demand forecasting, and you should ensure sales leaders understand how you are including the pipeline data in your short term demand forecasting process.

 Virtually all businesses have an excessive number of product variants, many of which actually generate losses to the business.
-On average, about 20% of a company’s product portfolio generates three quarters of its sales.
+At a macro level, about 20% of a company’s product portfolio generates three quarters of its revenue.
 These are the high-volume products that are core to the business strategy, and have highest profit margins and highly predictable demand.

-By eliminating unprofitable product variants, you may find that instead begin purchasing your most popular products instead – They may have bought a specific product variant simply because they were unaware of other options.
-Even if they don’t, you are still better off by eliminating products that cost you profit.
+By eliminating unprofitable product variants, your customers may begin purchasing your most popular products instead – They may have bought a specific product variant simply because they were unaware of other options.
+Even if they don’t, you are still better off by eliminating products that generate losses.

 Summary: Demand Forecasting is a Journey

 Remember, demand forecasting is equal parts art and science: You will never reach 100% accuracy; by nature forecasting is never perfect.
 However, a good goal is to use actual sales data to continuously deploy and refine methods that yield the most accurate forecasting of demand.
 Like any other process, you won’t always see results in the short-term.
 However, if you make plans for steady forecast improvement over time, you will gradually see the benefit through lower inventory and higher customer fill rate.